MadScrewdriver/qsketchmetric/docs/how_to_guide/Validating a parameterized DXF file.rst

        :width: 50%

-    2. If the file is not properly parametrized, the app will display an **error message** and a **debug report** will be available for download.
+    2. If the file is not properly parametrized, the app will display an :ref:`error message <error-messages>` and a :ref:`debug report <debug>`  will be available for download.

     .. figure:: https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/Media/error.gif
        :alt: validation success